 Yellow Oleander Information

 The flower of yellow oleander looks like a narrow tube that flares out at the tip into five petals, twisted into a spiral shape.
-They are fragrant, about 2 inches long and grow in clusters.
+They are fragrant, about 2 inches (5 cm.) long, and grow in clusters.
 A mechanism inside the throat of the flowers helps with pollination.
 It coats insects coming for the sweet nectar with pollen, making sure that they will transfer pollen to the next flower.

 Yellow oleander trees’ thick fruit has four sides and changes colors as it matures.
 The fruit starts out green, then turns a lipstick red, but finally matures into a dull black.
 The stone inside is brown and smooth and makes nice necklaces.